meshery/meshery/docs/pages/installation/index.md

 <a name="getting-started"></a>

 # Meshery Quick Start Guide

 Getting Meshery up and running locally on a Docker-enabled system is easy with Meshery's command line interface, <a href="/docs/guides/mesheryctl">mesheryctl</a>.

 ## Configure Your Environment

 Meshery deploys as a set of Docker containers, which can be deployed to either a Docker host or Kubernetes cluster.
 See the complete list of its [supported platforms](/docs/installation/platforms).

-With service meshes having sprung to life in the context of Kubernetes, so too, can Meshery’s deployment models be characterized in the context of Kubernetes.
-A given deployment of Meshery can be described as either an _in-cluster_ or an _out-of-cluster_ deployment.
-Meshery deploys as a stand-alone, management plane on a Docker host (_out-of-cluster_) or as a management plane in a Kubernetes cluster (_in-cluster_).

 ## Install Meshery